turcuciprian/Coding-with-chip-blog/index.md

 ---
-title: "Ciprian Turcu Blog"
+title: "Coding With Chip Blog"
-description: "I write about coding, mostly focused on python and ML nowadays"
+description: "I write about coding, mostly focused on python and ML nowadays.
+A blog by Ciprian Turcu"
 ---

 {% for post in site.posts %}